john-science/python_for_scientists/classes/01_basic_syntax/lecture_01.md

 The above (integers, floats, booleans, and strings) are different `types` of variables.
 Ignoring strings for the moment, we can imagine one byte of memory.
 That byte is a series of zeros and ones.
 But that same byte could hold the data for an integer, a float, or a boolean.
 It's still just one byte either way.

-There are a lot of implementation details here, but that is a solid picture to have in your mind: one byte of memory can be used for any of several different `types` of variables.
+There are a lot of implementation details here, but that is a useful picture to have in your mind: one byte of memory can be used to hold any of several different `types` of variables.

 ## Problem Sets